Sunday, August 9, 2009

 ping friendly name of an existing DNS server in your

-, and then press ENTER.
+environment, and then press ENTER.
 An unsuccessful reply generates

 an "Unknown Host My DNS server name" message.